Burgundy800020/gmail_events/README.md

 # Gmail Events

-**Gmail Events** is an intelligent automation tool that scans your Gmail inbox, extracts event information from your emails using advanced AI, and seamlessly populates your calendar or exports structured event data.
+**Gmail Events** is an intelligent automation tool that scans your Gmail inbox, extracts event information from your emails (powered by a LLM), and seamlessly populates your calendar or exports structured event data.
 Never miss an important meeting, appointment, or social event buried in your inbox again!

 ---